abhijeetyaduwanshi/DS/Arrays/README.md

 In a situation, where the size of the array and variables of array are already known, array literals can be used

 ```
+// declaring array literal
-int[] intArray = new int[]{1, 2, 3, 4, 5, 6, 7, 8, 9, 10};	// Declaring array literal
+int[] intArray = new int[]{1, 2, 3, 4, 5, 6, 7, 8, 9, 10};
 ```

-The length of this array determines the length of the created array
+- The length of this array determines the length of the created array
-There is no need to write the new int[] part in the latest versions of Java
+- There is no need to write the new int[] part in the latest versions of Java

 ```
+// declaring array literal (preferred)
-int[] intArray = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10};	// Declaring array literal
+int[] intArray = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10};
 ```

 Accessing Java Array Elements using for Loop
 ---

-Each element in the array is accessed via its index
-The index begins with 0 and ends at (total array size)-1
-All the elements of array can be accessed using Java for Loop
+Each element in the array is accessed via its index.
+The index begins with 0 and ends at (total array size)-1.
+All the elements of array can be accessed using Java for Loop.

 ```
 // accessing the elements of the specified array